haliahai/esentai/docs/README.md

 *Note: Fields for edit form on frontend are PartOfSpeach, Lang, Text, Comment.*

+*Question: Should we have authorID who modified the gloss?*

 ### Link
 | Field         | Type       |
 |---------------|------------|